zerp4/HOTAIR/README.md

 ### Scripts

-Analysis scripts:
-- add_gaps_to_structure.py :arrow_right: add gaps to secondary structure as single-stranded positions to correspond to MSA
+- add_gaps_to_structure.py --> add gaps to secondary structure as single-stranded positions to correspond to MSA
-- check_exon_scaffolds.sh :arrow_right: verify that hits from exon-aware searches are on the same scaffold
+- check_exon_scaffolds.sh --> verify that hits from exon-aware searches are on the same scaffold
-- unwrap_stockholm.py :arrow_right: convert multiblock stockholm so that each sequence is on one line
+- unwrap_stockholm.py --> convert multiblock stockholm so that each sequence is on one line

 ### Superfold_structures